-The results of the modelling demonstrate clear economic benefits in terms of overall efficiency and equity through shift to the more cost reflective network tariffs as proposed by distribution networks under First Wave tariff reform in the medium term.
+The results of the modelling demonstrate clear economic benefits in terms of overall efficiency and equity through shifting to more cost reflective network tariffs as proposed by distribution networks under First Wave tariff reform in the medium term.
 These benefits increase based on how quickly customers transition to cost reflective tariffs in each scenario.